 Review summary: Canon 7D vs Fujifilm X-T1

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 7D or the Fujifilm X-T1 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is one clearly better than the other?
+The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 7D:

 - More detail: Offers more megapixels (17.9 vs 16MP) with a 6% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.